danrfletcher/agile-obsidian/README.md

         -   **Verification:** Your note will contain a nested structure of tasks with formatted, clickable chips.
 Double-clicking a chip re-opens the modal to edit its parameters.
 Removed templates leave the task line clean, with preserved indentation and cursor position.

 -   **Configuration you're likely to touch:**
     -   This feature is not directly configurable.
 The list of available templates is predefined within the plugin.
+The engine ensures type-safe parameter handling without user-visible changes.
+Template hot folders with YAML configs will be added in a later release.

 #### Feature: Organization & Team Management